andylolz/ff-community-notes/README.md

 * Classifying the post as ‘not misleading’ (i.e. in support of the post)
 * Currently rated ‘unhelpful’

+We also attempt to filter out notes for deleted tweets and non-English tweets.

 ## Running locally

 Initial setup: